fhazraty/DataCollectionParadigm/README.md

 Follow the link :
 https://hyperledger-fabric.readthedocs.io/en/latest/test_network.html

+## Add changes to test-network :
+Replace all codes exist in test-network folder to fabric-samples/test-network.

 ## The code to run the network :
 Go to the download location of hyperledger fabric test network:
 ```bash